-On June 11, 2020, the Commission established a new proceeding, Case 20-M-0266 to identify and address the effects of the COVID-19 pandemic on utility service in New York State, including all entities subject to Commission jurisdiction or permitting authority.
-The proceeding included, but is not limited to, impacts on rate-setting, rate design, utility financial strength, low-income programs, collections and termination of service ensuring the provision of safe and adequate service at just and reasonable rates in recognition of the ramifications from the COVID-19 pandemic and the extent to which the Commission's clean energy programs should be maintained or accelerated.
+On June 11, 2020, the PSC established a new proceeding, Case 20-M-0266, to identify and address the effects of the COVID-19 pandemic on utility service in New York State, including all entities subject to PSC jurisdiction or permitting authority.
+The proceeding included, but is not limited to, impacts on rate-setting, rate design, utility financial strength, low-income programs, collections and termination of service ensuring the provision of safe and adequate service at just and reasonable rates in recognition of the ramifications from the COVID-19 pandemic and the extent to which the PSC's clean energy programs should be maintained or accelerated.

 On February 4, 2021, Staff issued a whitepaper on New York State Energy Affordability Policy ("EAP"), Case 14-M-0565, proposing potential modifications and improvements to the distribution utility's energy affordability program for low-income customers.
-On August 12, 2021, the Commission issued an Order adopting EAP modifications and directing the Utilities to file several compliance filings and studies to standardize and improve customer enrollment processes and provide additional data in order to analyze future EAP changes.
-In accordance with the Order, the Joint Utilities ("JU") filed the EAP Self-Certification Process & Template on December 17, 2021.
-On February 7, 2022, the JU filed its outreach and education materials to inform and recruit customers into this process and Central Hudson submitted an addendum to its Outreach and Education plan that incorporates targeted outreach to inform customers on the availability of the self-certification process for Central Hudson's Low-Income Bill Discount Program.
-Central Hudson is an active participant in the EAP working group which continues to address various aspects of the Order, including assessment of an Arrears Management Program.
-This program would be designed to forgive a portion of the utility arrears accrued during the COVID-19 pandemic.
-In addition, the New York State Legislature is currently considering a bill that would direct a portion of the federal American Rescue Plan funds received by New York State to aid in a utility arrear resolution program.
-On April 7, 2022, \$250 million was approved in the New York State budget to provide additional funding for utility arrears relief for customers eligible for energy affordability programs.
+On August 12, 2021, the PSC issued an Order adopting EAP modifications, establishing an EAP Working Group, and directing the Utilities to file several compliance filings.
+Central Hudson is an active participant in the EAP working group which continues to address various aspects of the Order, including the development of an Arrears Relief Program designed to forgive a portion of the utility arrears accrued during the COVID-19 pandemic.